Fair Algorithms for Hierarchical Agglomerative Clustering: Results

-We calculated MFC values for AFHAC-R and AFHAC-V on all the datasets mentioned in Section 4.1 and compare with Algorithm 1.
-These results are shown in Table 3.
-We do similar experiments for balance and show the results in Table 4.
-Observing both Table 3 and Table 4, we can see that we outperform both AFHAC-V and AFHAC-R for both the MFC and balance metrics for the \texttt{creditcard} and \texttt{census} datasets.
-For the \texttt{bank} dataset, we outperform AFHAC-R for both MFC and balance, but AFHAC-V has better results than ours.
-Despite this, we believe in the merits of our approach due to the lack of generalization capability of the AFHAC algorithms to any fairness notions, and their overall inconsistent performance on the other datasets.
+We calculated MFC values for AFHAC-R and AFHAC-V on all the datasets mentioned in Section \ref{section4_1} and compare with Algorithm 1.
+These results are shown in Table \ref{table3}.
+We do similar experiments for balance and show the results in Table \ref{table4}.
+Observing both Table \ref{table3} and Table \ref{table4}, we can see that we outperform both AFHAC-V and AFHAC-R for both the MFC and balance metrics for the \texttt{creditcard} and \texttt{census} datasets.
+For the \texttt{bank} dataset, we outperform AFHAC-R for both MFC and balance, but AFHAC-V obtains better fairness utility.
+Despite this, we believe in the merits of our approach due to the lack of generalization capability of the AFHAC algorithms to arbitrary fairness notions, and their overall inconsistent performance on the other datasets.